 The county’s retirement board, which consists of the three county commissioners, Balzer and Treasurer Jared Squires, oversees 19 private financial firms that manage the fund’s investments.
-The board Tuesday fired one firm, Standard Life, for under performance and personnel changes, Balzer said.
+The board recently fired one firm, Standard Life, for under performance and personnel changes, Balzer said.
 The company, which managed $5.6 million of the portfolio, saw its losses hit 5 percent for the year.

 Fund managers are still attempting to sell off $15 million in risky life settlement investments, a strategy that has lost money for the county in the last several years.
 Officials voted in 2016 to drop that portion of the fund, which buys life insurance policies from private citizens.
 The value of those funds dropped 8 percent last year.